Geometric Pose Affordance: 3D Human Pose with Scene Constraints: Experiments

+\paragraph{Computational Cost:} We report the average runtime over 10 randomly sampled images on a single 1080Ti in Table \ref{table:runningtime}.
+Timings for SIM do not include 2D keypoint detection.
+For comparison, we also include the run time for the PROX model of \cite{mpii_scene} which uses an optimization-based approach to perform geometry-aware pose estimation.

-\textbf{Quantitative results:} We show qualitative examples and its interaction with geometry in Fig \ref{fig:sucvis}.
-These examples show that ResNet-F has better accuracy in both $xy$ localization and depth prediction and even resolves ambiguity under heavy occlusions.
+\paragraph{Qualitative results:} We show qualitative examples that high-light interaction with geometry in Fig \ref{fig:sucvis} along with the distributions of the mean prediction error for the baseline and ResNet-F model over the close2geometry subset.
+The geometry aware model is able to show most improvement for hard examples where the baseline error is large.
+Further visualization of model predictions along with scene geometry encodings are shown in Fig \ref{fig:sucvis_example}.
+These examples demonstrate that ResNet-F has better accuracy in both $xy$ localization and depth prediction and is often able to resolve ambiguity under heavy occlusion where the baseline fails.